jelkotron/strjectories/README.md

 + <b>Filter:</b> Filter objects by name

 ### In Range Panel
-Displays a list of satellites in range and their count.
+Lists satellites in range and displays their count.

 ### Output Panel